 - Peanut Butter Chia Pudding

 *For this recipe I use 70% dark chocolate pieces instead of chocolate chips, and olive or rapeseed oil instead of coconut oil.

 Apples are one of the top cholesterol-lowering foods, so desserts can be a great way to fit them into your daily diet.
-Here are some simple cholesterol-friendly apple desserts to try:-
+Here are a couple of simple cholesterol-friendly apple desserts to try:-